AndieRowell/fast-fm/alembic-notes.md

 - alembic --help
     see what commands we have
 - when we want to make a change to our database we create a **revision**

+- alembic revision --help
+    - shows our options

+- alembic revision -m "save message"

+- fill in the functions - upgrade and downgrade